7 Best Cordless Drills of 2026

 Cons

-DEWALT DCD800D2 20V MAX XR Brushless Compact Drill — Upgrade Pick
+DEWALT DCD800P1 20V MAX XR Brushless Compact Drill — Upgrade Pick

 The brushless XR motor is the key differentiator.
 Unlike the brushed motor in the DCD771C2, the XR brushless motor has no physical brushes creating friction against the rotor.
 The result is a motor that converts more of the battery’s energy into torque and less into heat — which translates to longer runtime per charge, more power in a smaller package, and a motor that can last the lifetime of the tool without the maintenance overhead of brush replacement.
 On demanding tasks like boring multiple 1-inch holes through doubled framing members, the difference between brushed and brushless is immediately apparent in how the drill maintains consistent speed under load.

-The 5.8-inch front-to-back length is the shortest in this roundup and one of the shortest available anywhere in the 20V class.
+The 6.37-inch head length is among the shortest available anywhere in the 20V class, and a full half-inch shorter than the DCD791 it replaced.
 This is not a minor spec — it determines whether you can complete a task in a confined space without pulling the drill back out and using a hand tool.
 For cabinet installation, electrical box work, and any application where the drill has to fit behind an obstacle, every inch of compactness matters.

-DEWALT DCD800D2 20V MAX XR Brushless Compact Drill/Driver Kit
+DEWALT DCD800P1 20V MAX XR Brushless Compact Drill/Driver Kit

 by DEWALT